Signature 0 toric varieties, wall crossings, and cross polytope-like structures: Exponents, (non)zero mixed volumes, and intersection patterns of maximal linear subspaces

-In our setting, we will take the $b_A$ to be positive integers.
+\item \textbf{(Assumptions relevant to our setting) \\} In our setting, we will take the $b_A$ to be positive integers.
 We will often assume that $b_A \ge |A|$ and $R \subset S \Longrightarrow b_R \le b_S$.
 The first condition is necessary in order for odd tuples of exponents inducing nonzero mixed volumes to exist.
-Also, we note that the second condition always holds in the setting of the problem where $b_A \coloneq \dim \left( \sum_{j \in A} Q_j \right)$ for some initial collection of polytopes $Q_1, \ldots, Q_N$ (taken to be divisor polytopes of conormal bundle restrictions in our setting). \\
+Also, we note that the second condition always holds in the setting of the problem where for some initial collection of polytopes $Q_1, \ldots, Q_N$ (taken to be divisor polytopes of conormal bundle restrictions in our setting). \\

 \item \textbf{(Some comments on notation) \\} In general, parts that apply to arbitrary generalized permutohedra will use $N$ in place of $p$ in the locally convex fan setting.
 In addition, we will usually put $b_A = \dim \left( \sum_{j \in A} Q_j \right)$ for an initial collection of polytopes $Q_1, \ldots, Q_N$ although a large part of the material applies to arbitrary generalized permutohedra. \\